 The PRINCIPLE Trial is trying to find new treatments for COVID-19 that that can be used in the community.
 We hope to find treatments that help people recover quicker without needing to be admitted to hospital.
-We are inviting you to join this trial because we understand you are currently experiencing symptoms of COVID-19 and have a positive PCR or lateral flow test for COVID-19.
+We are inviting you to join this trial because we understand you are currently experiencing symptoms of COVID-19.